Just like Granny made!

 This Aberdeen buttery recipe should make about 16.

 1. Make a paste from the yeast, sugar and a wee bit of the warm water and set aside.

 2. Mix the flour and the salt together.
-Once the yeast has bubbled up add this and mix well to a dough and leave to rise.
+Once the yeast has bubbled up add this, form a well in the bowl and gradually add the remaining water and mix well to a dough and leave to rise.